lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 OpenTitan's [HMAC block][hmac] supports HMAC-SHA256 with a key length of 256 bits.
 The [KMAC block][kmac] supports KMAC128 and KMAC256, with a key length of 128, 192, 256, 384, or 512 bits.

-### Key Generation

-Given a key configuration, generate an HMAC or KMAC key.
-The key may be either randomly generated or derived using the key manager, depending on the configuration.

-{{#header-snippet sw/device/lib/crypto/include/mac.h otcrypto_mac_keygen }}

 ### One-shot mode